Back

 Smart Schedule

-An AI-powered daily planner that organizes walks, meals, and activities for every pet in the family—addressing the rigid schedule frustration reported by owners.
+AI-powered daily planner for walks, meals, and activities — directly addressing the rigid schedule frustration owners reported.

-• Multi-pet profiles — switch between Bono, Tali, Ido, Keren, and Ella with avatar tabs at the top
+• Multi-pet profiles — switch between pets with avatar tabs

-• Editable tasks — tap "Edit" on any task to reassign it to another family member or adjust timing
+• Editable tasks — tap to reassign to another family member or adjust timing

 Final Design